MysteryPancake/Houdini-Fun/Vexember.md

 Looking good!
 Now I'll admit, I had to modify the code to get a seamless loop.

-Sine waves are awkward to work with since their range is 0 to 2*PI:
+Sine waves are awkward to work with since they repeat every 2*PI units:

 <img src="./images/vexembersine2.png" width="500">